hseAFFIR/lib_affir/docs/api/dataHandler.md

     // Create a vector with all the needed filters std::vector<Base*> filters = {new Lowercaser(), new Htmler(), new Punctuator(), new StopWords(), new StemFilter()};

+    // Initialize MFIS (or SFIS)
+    MultiFileIndexStorage storage;

-    // Initialize DataHandler with filters and bufferSize, used by Indexer DataHandler dh(filters, 100);
+    // Initialize DataHandler with filters, bufferSize and indexStorage, used by Indexer DataHandler dh(filters, 100, storage);

     std::string text = "This is a test text. <b>Hello<\b> World!";